KwokHing/Pencils-of-Promise/README.md

 ![png](images/2.png)

-First, the score differences (ranging from decrease of -2 to increase of 2 points) of each question (recorded from Round 1 and Round 2) for each teacher are plotted.
+The score differences (ranging from decrease of -2 to increase of 2 points) of each question (recorded from Round 1 and Round 2) for each teacher are plotted above.
 Most of the teacher's scoring for the different questions remained unchanged over time while some of the teacher's score increase or decrease over time.
-The table below details the score changes for each question over time
+The table below details the score changes for each question over time.

 | Qns | Num. of -2pts Decrease | Num. of -1pt Decrease | Num. of no diff | Num. of 1pt Increase | Num. of 2pts Increase |
 |-----|------------------------|-----------------------|-----------------|----------------------|-----------------------|